MatadorProBr/BetterCrewLink-FAQ/README.md

 Need help?
 Get support

-  * A: Right click on the BetterCrewLink icon and then wait a while and a screen will appear with two options "Yes" and "No" you click Yes and that's it, now BetterCrewLink will work normally (whenever you open BetterCrewLink, you will have to do this step, otherwise it will be giving the error again)
+  * R: Right click on the BetterCrewLink icon and then wait a while and a screen will appear with two options "Yes" and "No" you click Yes and that's it, now BetterCrewLink will work normally (whenever you open BetterCrewLink, you will have to do this step, otherwise it will be giving the error again)

 or

 to facilitate this, right-click on BetterCrewLink, click on "Properties", click on "Compatibility", then on "Run this program as administrator" or something like that, check the option and then just click on "Apply" and "Ok" and ready, whenever you open BetterCrewLink it will ask for administrator permission (much easier than every time having to press the right button and then "Run as administrator") then just click "Yes" every time you open BetterCrewLink.

 * Q: Why can't I hear anyone or some people?
-  * A: Check if everyone is using the same server, try pressing Ctrl + R or click on the button next to the settings, but if none of these things work, try to activate NAT Fix in the settings that is in the "Advanced" category (remember that automatically when you activate the NAT Fix option, if you do not live in Europe you will have a 3 second delay, this applies both to the PC application and to the mobile application).
+  * R: Check if everyone is using the same server, try pressing Ctrl + R or click on the button next to the settings, but if none of these things work, try to activate NAT Fix in the settings that is in the "Advanced" category (remember that automatically when you activate the NAT Fix option, if you do not live in Europe you will have a 3 second delay, this applies both to the PC application and to the mobile application).

 * Q: Does BetterCrewLink update whenever there is an update?
-  * A: Yes, they have an updater that whenever you open the program, it will check for any updates, if there is one it will automatically start updating to the latest version.
+  * R: Yes, they have an updater that whenever you open the program, it will check for any updates, if there is one it will automatically start updating to the latest version.

 * Q: Why are robotic voices still going on?
-  * A: Most of the time BetterCrewLink solves the problem of robotic voices that happen with the normal CrewLink, if not, disable some settings in the BETA/DEBUG category (mainly the VAD option, it consumes a lot of CPU in BetterCrewLink), if that also doesn't work, close some programs on your PC that consume a lot of CPU, but if that doesn't work either, go to a PC parts store and buy a better CPU.
+  * R: Most of the time BetterCrewLink solves the problem of robotic voices that happen with the normal CrewLink, if not, disable some settings in the BETA/DEBUG category (mainly the VAD option, it consumes a lot of CPU in BetterCrewLink), if that also doesn't work, close some programs on your PC that consume a lot of CPU, but if that doesn't work either, go to a PC parts store and buy a better CPU.

 ## Create a Server